spectrocloud/librarium/content/docs/09.5-security/12-saas-operation.md

 ## Control Plane and Worker Nodes

-Control plane nodes and worker nodes in the Kubernetes cluster that hosts Palette are launched in private subnets.
+Control plane nodes and worker nodes in the Kubernetes cluster that hosts the Palette SaaS platform are launched in private subnets.
 All ports on the nodes are protected from external access.

 In self-hosted Palette installations, customers manage their own SSH public keys unless an agreement is in place for Spectro Cloud to maintain their environment.